Robin Rayne Nelson asks, “What’s Your Passion?”

 First of all, your photos will be at least a thousand times bigger in file size than most of your documents.

-My first recommendation is to put all photos and videos on external hard drives like the ones pictured above.
+I first recommend putting all photos and videos on external hard drives like the ones pictured above.

 Filing Cabinets